 Splitting Assets in Divorce: 7 Questions to Ask Yourself

-Worried about splitting assets in divorce?
-Worry over financial decisions is normal on an average day but when going through a divorce, it can be paralyzing.
+Are you worried about splitting assets in a divorce?
+Worrying over financial decisions is normal on an average day, but when going through a divorce, it can be paralyzing.
 The fear around these issues is completely warranted.
 You only have one chance to get it right and your divorce could quite possibly be the largest financial transaction of your life - not to mention the fact that you are likely overwhelmed by emotions related to all the changes happening in your life.

-One way to handle the financial fears is to take control over your situation.
+One way to handle your financial fears is to take control over your situation.
 Did you know that you don't have to divide your assets 50-50 right down the middle when you get a divorce?
-In fact, you may not even want to!
-If it's not simply 50-50 then how do you split assets in a divorce?
+You may not even want to!
+If it's not simply 50-50, then how do you split assets in a divorce?

-Take control of how to divide assets in a divorce by avoiding litigation
+Take control of how to split assets in a divorce by avoiding litigation

 As a Certified Divorce Financial Analyst (CDFA), one of the key items I work with parties on is how to equitably divide assets when negotiating their divorce settlement.